-In the School of Medicine you’ll earn an education grounded in the Jesuit values that make up our mission, including caring for the whole person and fighting for the best interests of poor and marginalized populations.
+In Creighton’s School of Medicine, you’ll pursue an education grounded in the Jesuit values that drive our mission, including caring for the whole person and fighting for the interests of poor and marginalized populations.

 Public Health has a long history of policies to improve the health of people worldwide, including vaccination programs, family planning, and preventive medicine.
 If you’re driven to serve others by advocating for health education, solving population health issues, eliminating socioeconomic barriers to a healthy family, and promoting disease control and prevention, this program is for you.
 You can learn more in this article, What to Expect from a Public Health Degree.

 Learn from experienced faculty—and each other

 Creighton’s online master’s in public health program is housed within the School of Medicine, which brings together different concepts and perspectives to provide students with a robust interprofessional education.
 The Jesuit core values provide the backdrop for our program.
 The faculty emphasize their public health practice and research in addition to teaching.
 They are in the field, keeping their skills current and learning more each year about emerging public health issues.

-Students come from various backgrounds, including pharmaceutical sales, military, dentistry, pharmacy, law, psychology and others.
+Students come from various backgrounds, including pharmaceutical sales, military, dentistry, pharmacy, law, psychology, and others.
 Combining your viewpoints and experiences with those of a diverse group of students and practiced faculty members allows for a well-rounded education that can position you for a successful career in public health.

 A program tailored to your career goals and lifestyle

-We know that graduate school is a huge investment of your time and money, so we make sure that your investment is a smart one—and one that you can fit in your busy schedule.
-This public health master's program of 42 credit hours, is designed to meet the needs of busy professionals and can be completed fully online in about two and a half years.
+Graduate school is a significant investment of your time and money.
+We ensure your investment is discerning and that you can fit the coursework into your busy life.
+Our public health master’s program is 42 credit hours and designed to meet the needs of busy professionals and career changers.
+You can complete it entirely online in about two and a half years.